Olaminiyi/24.Setting-up-EKS-with-Terraform-Deploying-Jenkins-Server-using-Helm/README.md

 ### Building EKS with Terraform

-- Create a directory on your local machine - eks and create an s3 bucket
+- Create a directory on your local machine - eks and create an s3 bucket.
    ```
     mkdir eks && cd eks
     aws s3api create-bucket --bucket eks-terraform-deploy1 --region us-west-2